r00t-3xp10it/redpill/lib/DeviceGuard/readme.md

    in a minimized windows (detach from parent).
 Child process its necessary for mimikatz 'sekurlsa::wdigest' to dump the credential from Memory.

-   [Downside] Cmdlet does not continue execution while the credential its not input, from one remote atacker point of view thats bad ( cmdlet execution paused because of -runas command )
+   [Downside] -runas pauses cmdlet execution while the credential its not input.
 ```

 <br />